Earth and Environmental Sciences

-If you are interested in joining my lab or learning more about the research we do, please contact me at the email listed below.
+If you are interested in joining our lab or learning more about the research we do, please visit our lab website or contact me at the email listed below.

 PhD in Environmental Chemistry, Florida International University, 2015